- General Income Tax Questions

 These deductions are based on paying rent or property tax on your principal residence.
 If you paid Indiana property tax on your home and also paid rent on your home (maybe you sold your house in May and rented the remainder of the year), you can take both deductions.
 The property tax deduction is up to $2,500 and the rental deduction is up to $3,000.

-You can inquire about a tax bill by using the Department’s automated information line.
+You can inquire about a tax bill by using the DOR's automated information line.
 You can find out your current balance due on any individual or business tax liability by calling (317) 233-4018.

 All Indiana taxpayers have certain rights and responsibilities that correspond to the Indiana tax laws.

-- Taxpayer Advocate to help taxpayers in the preservation of their rights
+- Taxpayer advocate to help customers in the preservation of their rights

 - Taxpayer education and information